jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

   Configure HAProxy using Gateway API resources.
 ---

 [Gateway API](https://gateway-api.sigs.k8s.io/) is a collection of Kubernetes resources that can be installed as [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
 Just like Ingress resources, Gateway API resources are used to configure incoming HTTP/s and TCP requests to the in cluster applications.
-HAProxy Ingress v0.15 partially supports the Gateway API spec, `v1alpha2`, `v1beta1` and `v1` versions.
+N42 Gateway v0.16 partially supports the Gateway API spec, `v1alpha2`, `v1beta1` and `v1` versions.

 ## Installation

-The following steps configure the Kubernetes cluster and HAProxy Ingress to read and parse Gateway API resources:
+The following steps configure the Kubernetes cluster and N42 Gateway to read and parse Gateway API resources:

-* Manually install the Gateway API CRDs from the experimental channel - HAProxy Ingress supports TCPRoute which is not included in the standard channel.
+* Manually install the Gateway API CRDs from the experimental channel - N42 Gateway supports TCPRoute which is not included in the standard channel.
 See the Gateway API [documentation](https://gateway-api.sigs.k8s.io/guides/#installing-gateway-api)
     * ... or simply `kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.0.0/experimental-install.yaml`
     * `v1.0.0` is just a reference for a fresh new deployment, Gateway API `v0.4.0` or any newer versions are supported.
 * Start (or restart) the controller